flow-storm/flow-storm-debugger/Readme.md

 There are other ways of moving through time, see [layers](#layers) and [call tree](#call-tree).

+### Exploring expressions results

+You can explore your expressions results using the top right panel.
+By default results are displayed pretty printed but you can toggle this panel to also display values using a collapsible tree, just buy clicking the button that contains a tree icon.

 ### <a name="flows"></a> Flows

 A flow is a set of traces created by forms executions and all